algo21-116010293/Assignment2/README.md

 where 𝑅𝑒𝑡𝑗𝑡 is the return of stock j during month t, nij is the number of analysts who cover both stocks i and j, and N is the total number of stocks connected to stock i during the month.
 Stocks that are co-covered by a greater number of analysts are more likely to be similar to each other so they get a higher weight.

+Here, we define two stocks as “connected” if at least one analyst covers both stocks at the end of each month.
+If one research paper is written by more than 1 analysts, we use the first one because he/she is always the head of the research group.

 ## Data
 The data used in this repo is divided into two types, the first is the information of companies with the analysts that wrote report towards them and the second is the stock information.
 The analyst data is yearly and the stock data is monthly.
 Because of security, the data cannot be uploaded, examples of these two types are shown below